xoolive/traffic/joss/paper.md

 Several third party users have already been using and contributing feedback to the library, mostly as bug reports and minor bug fixes.

-We expect to enrich the library with optimisations in processing time, enriched algorithms and more powerful visualisation capabilities.
+We expect to improve the library with optimisations in processing time, enriched algorithms and more powerful visualisation capabilities.

 # References